 The Warning Signs You Need Roof Replacement

-While widespread moss can certainly harm your shingles over time, it’s not as detrimental as other issues.
+While widespread moss can undoubtedly harm your shingles over time, it’s not as detrimental as other issues.

-Roofing experts, including our technicians at Eagle Watch Roofing, will inform you that discoloration from a little moss or algae is NOT always a clear sign you need a new shingle roof.
+Roofing experts, including our technicians at Eagle Watch Roofing, will inform you that discoloration from a bit of moss or algae is only sometimes a clear sign you need a new shingle roof.

 Shingle condition

-If from the ground (you should never climb on top of your roof), you begin to notice shingle edges that are curled up, tabs that have become cup-shaped, dislodged shingles, cracks, or missing pieces, this may be a sign that you are in need of roof replacement
+If from the ground (you should never climb on top of your roof), you begin to notice shingle edges that are curled up, tabs that have become cup-shaped, dislodged shingles, cracks, or missing pieces, this may be a sign that you need a roof replacement.

 Granule loss

-If it’s possible to inspect your gutters via an extension ladder safely, you should pay attention to how much of your roof is in the gutter itself.
+If it’s possible to inspect your gutters safely via an extension ladder, you should pay attention to how much of your roof is in the gutter.

 A large amount of granule loss almost always means your shingles have lost their water resistance.
 You can also inspect for bald spots on your roof.